 Office of the Clinical Director

 M.S.
 University of California at Berkeley, 1981

-As a researcher, Mr. Hadley focuses on understanding the factors that influence interest in and uptake of genetic services, including genetic education, counseling, and testing; he is particularly interested in psychological and behavioral outcomes.
-Specifically, his research examines the significant role of the family in influencing an individual's knowledge, attitudes, and behaviors related to genetic testing, with the ultimate goal of defining the individual and family variables affecting the psychological and behavioral impact of such testing.
-An understanding of these issues will inform the development of clinical interventions aimed at improving family communication related to disease risk and health behaviors, adaptation of those experiencing difficulty, and adherence to recommendations for health screening and disease prevention.
+Mr. Hadley's research focuses on understanding the factors that influence interest, uptake and outcomes related to the offer of genetic services.
+He is particularly interested in psychological and behavioral outcomes associated with receiving genetic information.
+His research examines the effect of genetic and genomic information on individual family members, as well as exploring the roles family and friends play in influencing decisions and outcomes related to the use of these services.
+His goal is to identify and understand factors resulting in negative psychological and behavioral outcomes, in order to inform the development of clinical interventions aimed at improving 1) psychological adaptation of those experiencing difficulty following the provision of genetic/genomic information, 2) family communication related to disease risk and health behaviors, and 3) adherence to recommendations for health screening and disease prevention.

 Don Hadley obtained his bachelor's degree in agriculture from Purdue University and a master's degree in genetic counseling from the University of California at Berkeley.
 After completing his education, he joined the University of Wisconsin-Madison and worked as a genetic counselor within the Waisman Center, a university-affiliated program dedicated to the advancement of knowledge about human development, intellectual disabilities and neurodegenerative diseases.
 His work in Wisconsin included training and supervision of graduate students in genetic counseling, providing genetic counseling services to adult and pediatric populations experiencing genetic diseases, developing outreach programs throughout the state of Wisconsin and establishing counseling and support services for families with Huntington's disease.